randomdevx/bad_company/README.md

 > - This is a draft for the procedure we think should be followed.
 If there are suggestions or a better way to go about sharing and avoid issues later on, write them below.
 > - To view a list of confirmed changes to this file go to https://github.com/randomdevx/bad_company/commits/master
 > - To view a pretty print of this file go to https://github.com/randomdevx/bad_company
-> - If you get double furniture mark them with a (2x) next to the corresponding item.
-If possible prioritize selling those repeated items to other club members.
+> - If you get double furniture, mark them with a (2x) next to the corresponding item.
+If possible prioritize trading or selling those repeated items with other club members.
+Use the following format, next to the item name to mark your price [600fb].
+Members interested shall PM in-game to acquire it.
 > - Please don't sell unique items (furniture that currently only you have in the group).